Unseen Text: Oaxaca Journal

 Text Type: Diary – Travel Writing

-Guiding Question: Comment on the ways this passage provides insights into the writer and his situation.
+Guiding Question: Comment on the ways this passage suggests travel can lead to personal change and discovery.

 Travel writing is a rich and varied category of writing with fluid genre boundaries.
 Extracts could range from an informative guidebook entry, to an online review advising people whether or not to take a particular trip, to a descriptive passage helping you visualise a faraway place, or an advert persuading you to sign up to a tour… and these are just a few of the possibilities that spring to mind.
 The extract below is a piece of travel writing in the form of a journal or diary.
 One of the challenges of being given such a rich passage is deciding what to write about – remember, after you plan you’ll only have an hour or so to write your analysis.
 Before you read the sample response, first work with the text and guiding question.
 Plan a series of points that you would want to develop into your own answer.
 Then read the response that follows.
 Which points would you also have written about?
 If you chose to write about different aspects of the text, or if your interpretation of the narrator is different, you shouldn’t think you have the ‘wrong ideas.’
 While examiners may have some notion of what to expect in a good response, they are encouraged to appreciate a wide variety of possible ideas; therefore, alternative approaches can be equally valid.